dymmond/esmerald/docs/en/docs/security/interaction.md

 The security and dependency injection setup is written **once**.

 You can make it as complex as you need, but it only needs to be defined in one place.
-The beauty of **Esmerald** is its flexibility—whether simple or complex, you only write this logic once.
+The beauty of **Ravyn** is its flexibility—whether simple or complex, you only write this logic once.

 And once it's set up, you can reuse it across **thousands of endpoints** (*path operations*).